gauravphoenix/presto-local-no-hadoop/README.md

-# Presto Docker Quickstart (with no Hadoop)
+# PrestoSQL Docker Quickstart (with no Hadoop)

 ## What is it?

-This docker image allows you to quickly play with Presto.
+This docker image allows you to quickly play with PrestoSQL.
 It comes pre-bundled with MinIO.
 There is absolutely no running Hadoop component in it.
 It is perfect for local development when you have a bunch of data in CSV/ORC format and you just want to query it.

 Some say that it is the next best thing to sourdough bread.